πŸ“‹ Overview

 Basic Command

 Simply run the command to start the interactive process.
+It will guide you through selecting which parts of your application and which files to process.

 php artisan translations:extract-and-generate